MicrosoftDocs/architecture-center/docs/solution-ideas/articles/intelligent-apps-using-azure-database-for-postgresql-content.md

 [!INCLUDE [header_file](../../../includes/sol-idea-header.md)]

-This article presents a solution for automating the process of using AI to analyze data from various sources, for example to do social media text analysis.
+This article presents a solution for automating the process of using AI to analyze data from various sources.
+For example, you can use the solution for social media text analysis.
 Core components in the automation are Azure Functions, Azure Cognitive Services, and Azure Database for PostgreSQL.
-The solution uses integrated visualization tools to presents results to users.

 ## Architecture